 All the data obtained are summarized in Table 3-2.
-The data listed include the calculated logarithmic (energy) average of the four position measurements for the maximum continuous, maximum impact, and maximum "slow" readings, and the associated Sound Exposure Level (SEL) for the maximum continuous and maximum impact readings.
+The data listed include the calculated logarithmic (energy) average of the four enter the standard and the second standard the standard the standard and the standard and the standard at the second standard the standard position measurements for the maximum continuous, maximum impact, and maximum "slow" readings, and the associated Sound Exposure Level (SEL) for the maximum continuous and maximum impact readings.